Everyman's Library Dust Jackets

 Dutton black, unpriced (1911-1915) Dent black, unpriced (1915-27)

-Version 1 Dust Jackets (1906-27)
+Version 1 Jackets (1906-27)

 In the early days of Everyman's Library, the dust jackets were drab and unattractive, obviously intended only to protect the binding prior to sale, after which it was expected that the purchaser would discard it in order to display the ornate gilt spine.
 Dents used these jackets to advertise not only other Everyman volumes, but also other Dent series.
 All things considered, it is a wonder that any of these jackets have survived.
 They are scarce, but can still be found.
-They are usually associating with binding Style 1, but may occasionally be found wrapped around Style 2 bindings.
-The same jackets were used, with 'Leather' instead of 'Cloth' printed on the spine, for the Style 1 leatherette volumes (Seymour 20), but these are very rare.
+They are usually associated with binding Style 1, but may occasionally be found wrapped around Style 2 bindings.
+The same jackets were used, with 'Leather' instead of 'Cloth' printed on the spine, for the Style 1 leatherette volumes (Guide 20), but these are very rare.

 All of the Version 1 jackets are characterized by the sundial device on the spine.
 This is such a finely cut device that seldom is it clearly printed on the paper, but at the top one can clearly distinguish the Agnus Dei image used by Dents in the Temple Shakespeare and Temple Bible series.
 This lamb symbol is part of the coat of arms of the Middle Temple, one of the four London Inns of Court.
 At the bottom is the epigram, "Shadows we are and like shadows depart", which appears on an actual sundial that dates from 1686, located on a wall in Pump Court in the Middle Temple region of the City of London.

 The earliest jackets were printed in red, and the example at left is of the first jacket issued in 1906, with "The Aim and Scope of the Series" beneath the title.
 Beginning in 1911, black ink was used instead, which certainly increased legibility.
 Due to rising prices after the Great War, Dents left off printing the price on the jacket in 1915.
 From 1908-15, Dutton had separately printed jackets, identified by their name alone at the foot of the spine, and by the lack of the British currency markings.
-After 1915, when Dents also stopped printing the price, the separate Dutton jackets apparently stopped being printed (Seymour 25).
+After 1915, when Dents also stopped printing the price, the separate Dutton jackets apparently stopped being printed (Guide 25).

 [Back to Top of Page]